Things to consider

 Air Circulation It is more important than most people realize.
 Every greenhouse needs to have a circulating fan moving air at all times.
 Although the idea is basic, the principle is critical.
 Plants need fresh air for a healthy root system and a constant flow of air prevents pockets of warm or cool air staying in corners.
 Proper air circulation will regulate temperatures and increase efficiency in the greenhouse.
 This will also prevent mold from forming on walls or plant containers as condensation is less likely to occur.
 Small oscillating fans are sufficient for hobby sized greenhouses.

-Shading the Greenhouse All Rogers’s greenhouses come with an energy and shade curtains.
-Energy and shade curtains are an integral part of greenhouse growing, blocking out 65% of the sun’s harmful rays, minimizing heat build-up in the warmer months and retaining 40% energy in the winter helping to reduce your operating cost.
+Shading the Greenhouse All Rogers’s greenhouses come with energy and shade curtains as they are an integral part of greenhouse growing, blocking out 57% of the sun’s harmful rays, minimizing heat build-up in the warmer months and retaining 47% energy in the winter helping to reduce your operating cost.